 YELLOW APRICOT BLOSSOMS (HOA MAI)

-In the South, apricots are one of the first trees to flower during Tet.
+In southern Vietnam, apricots are one of the first trees to flower during Tet.
 As a result, they are seen as the embodiment of the holiday spirit.
-In Ho Chi Minh, we observed many artificial renditions as well.
+In Ho Chi Minh City, you’ll find many artificial renditions as well.

-Moreover, each aspect of the apricot blossom carries meaning.
+But that’s only half the story.
+Each aspect of the apricot blossom also carries meaning.
 The individual petals, for instance, stand for one of five blessings: longevity, wealth, peace, health and love of virtues.
-And according to Vietnamese Tet traditions, the color yellow represents happiness, prosperity and good luck.
+And the color yellow represents happiness, prosperity and good luck.

 Apricot blossoms blooming on a fence in southern Vietnam